From Global to Granular: Revealing IQA Model Performance via Correlation Surface: Experiment

 \subsection{Ablation Study}

-\textbf{Study on Kernel-Smoothed Density Estimation.} To validate the importance of the kernel-smoothed density estimation in improving the robustness of our proposed GMC metric under imbalanced MOS distributions, we conducted an ablation study by comparing the full GMC with a variant that omits the kernel-smoothing step.
-In particular, the density term $\mathcal{D}(q_i)$ in Eqn.~(\ref{eq:weight}) is replaced with the reciprocal of the raw sample frequency of the bin to which $q_i$ belongs.
-Table~\ref{tab:kernel-smooth} reports the variances computed using both variants of GMC under the nine sampling results described in Sec.~\ref{sec:42} (5).
-The results clearly show that the original GMC with kernel-smoothed density consistently achieves lower variance, indicating higher robustness against distributional shifts. \\
+\textbf{Study on Kernel-Smoothed Density Estimation.} \rc{To validate the importance of kernel-smoothed density estimation, we conduct an ablation study comparing the full GMC against a variant that replaces $D(q_i)$ in Eqn.~(16) with the reciprocal of the raw sample frequency.
+For each sampling instance, both surfaces are re-estimated directly from the sampled data, and GMC is computed via global integration over the instance-specific fitted surface.
+We conduct 50 extreme sampling trials.
+The hybrid sampling strategy combines: (i) concentrated distributions with small variances; (ii) heuristic bias toward data-sparse regions via histogram-guided Gaussian center placement; and (iii) fully random mixtures with broad variances from a Dirichlet distribution.
+Results in Table~\ref{tab:kernel-smooth} show that the kernel-smoothed variant achieves lower variance, demonstrating superior robustness under distributional perturbations.} \\

 \textbf{Study on Sampling Size in 3D Performance Surface Modeling.} To evaluate the impact of sampling density on the stability of our 3D performance surface modeling, we conduct an ablation study on the number of sampling points used in the Latin Hypercube Sampling (LHS) scheme.
 We vary the number of LHS sampling points ($K$ in Eqn.~(\ref{eq:lhs})) from 10 to 1,000 and compute the resulting performance GMC$_g$ for each setting.
 For comparison, we also report results using naïve random sampling with the same sample sizes.
 The results are summarized in Fig.~\ref{tab:lhs-samp} and \ref{tab:rand-samp}.